 I have prepared this fish biryani in a pan, you could also make it in an Instant pot to make the dish super quick.

 Fishes like Salmon, Tilapia, Kingfish, Catfish steaks work great for biryani.
 However, you can also use the boneless fish fillets of the same fishes that make a good flavorful biryani too.
 And I suggest avoiding small fishes like sardines, Indian mackerel and similar others which might have lot of bones which is not the best for biryanis.

 Looking for a collection of Biryani, seafood, and chicken recipes at a place to cook for your next meal or a party?
 Then you could also check this list of Biryani Recipes, Indian Seafood Recipes for the main course and side dish, and Indian Chicken Dry and Semi Gravy Recipes to accompany your main dish.
 Take a peek!

 Fish biryani recipe video

-I have also shared a detailed video instructions for the Kerala-style fish dum biriyani/biryani recipe that I hope will help you to make a delicious authentic dish from scratch.
-You could also find this Kerala fish Biryani recipe in a story format for a quick reference.
+I have also shared a detailed video instructions for fish biryani recipe that I hope will help you to make a delicious authentic dish from scratch.
+You could also find this recipe in story format for a quick reference.